rolfvandekrol/neb/documentation/mothership-documentation.md

 ##CSS Files
 A Drupal site usually have many css files (its probably only Drupal sites that breaks the 31 css file max in ie8 & lower) Usually a Module comes with a couple of files containing defaults & other goodies, its not always that the default css is something that the theme needs.
 It can be a "little bit" annoying to use time & resources to overwrite each modules css, just to keep you theme clean.
-Not to mention the unpleasant surprise if a module comes with badly writing css
+Not to mention the unpleasant surprise if a module comes with badly writing css.

-Therefor the Mothership comes with a couple of tools to clean the amount of css files.

 ###Reset options
 Quick options for the lazy themer choose you favorite css reset: